springernature/frontend-playbook/practices/language.md

 ### Genderless language

-* When writing documentation or examples that don't refer to specific people, we prefer the gender neutral honorific [`Mx`](http://www.oxforddictionaries.com/definition/english/mx#nav2).

 * We prefer to recast sentences as plural to avoid both the sexist and antiquated universal default to male pronouns and the awkward use of _he_ or _she_, _him_ or _her_ and the like:

 Bad: